Sunder Nursery

 Sunder Nursery, formerly called Azim Bagh or Bagh-e-Azeem, is a 16th-century heritage park complex adjacent to the Humayun's Tomb, a UNESCO World Heritage Site in Delhi.
 Originally known as Azim Bagh and built by the Mughals in the 16th century, it lies on the Mughal-era Grand Trunk Road, and is spread over 90 acres (36 hectare).
 Future plans aim to link nearby areas to develop it into India's largest park covering 900 acres.

 Today Sunder Nursery contains fifteen heritage monuments of which 6 are UNESCO World Heritage Sites, including Archaeological Survey of India (ASI) protected Sundarwala Burj, Sundarwala Mahal and Lakkarwala Burj.

 After renovations starting in 2007, the nursery reopened to public as a heritage park on 21 February 2018.
 Now it contains over 300 types of trees, making it Delhi's first arboretum.

-During the British rule, the nursery was established to grow experimental plants, it also has a lake. which gave it its current designation as a nursery.
-The "Sunder" part of the name comes from the Sunder Burj tomb located in the same premises.
-Although the name Sunder Nursery has still held, the park has been quoted to be a 'Delhi's Central Park' after renovations (though not to be confused with the central park in Connaught Place, New Delhi).
+During the British Raj, the nursery was established to grow experimental plants; it also has a lake which gave it its current designation as a nursery.
+The Sunder Burj tomb lends the space the Sunder in Sunder Nursery.
+Although the name Sunder Nursery is still used locally, the park has been termed "Delhi's Central Park" after renovations (not to be confused with the Central Park in Connaught Place, New Delhi).

 Restoration

 Nizamuddin Urban Renewal Project

-Sunder nursey is part of the larger Nizamuddin Urban Renewal Project master plan of the Aga Khan Trust, which involves restoration work on 30 nearby heritage structures.
+Sunder Nursey is part of the larger Nizamuddin Urban Renewal Project master plan of the Aga Khan Trust, which involves restoration work on 30 nearby heritage structures.
 Once complete, the park and resorted monuments will cover 900 acres (3.64 km sq).
 Since 2007 conservation of over 50 monuments have taken place of which 12 were designated World Heritage Sites by UNESCO in 2016.

 Future plans aim to run the area as a public-private partnership (PPP) between the various government authorities in India and the Aga Khan Trust.

-Organisation and agencies involved
+Organisations and Agencies Involved

 The garden complex is undergoing an extensive restoration project, undertaken by Aga Khan Trust for Culture India, jointly with Archaeological Survey of India (ASI) and Central Public Works Department (CPWD) which currently runs the garden.